ninikolov/low_resource_summarization/README.md

 and ROUGE repositories.

 To install all project dependencies, you can run `pip install -r requirements.txt`.
-You'll also need to install our Fairseq code base.
+You'll also need to install our Fairseq version, which might also require downgrading PyTorch, depending future compatibility.

 # Running the system